rgm/read52/02-alan-j-perlis.md

     described with pictures.
 40. There are two ways to write error-free programs; only the third one works.
-41. Some programming languages manage to absorbe change, but withstand progress.
+41. Some programming languages manage to absorb change, but withstand progress.
 42. You can measure a programmer's perspective by noting his attitude on the continuing vitality of FORTRAN.